athena-scheduler/demo/README.md

 If you cannot find certain courses in the scheduler, you may have to add an institution.
 From your profile, expand the `Manage Institutions` tab.
 You can unenroll from any institutions here, and search for new institutions to enroll with.
-To see more details about an institution, cllick the `Info` icon:
+To see more details about an institution, click the `Info` icon:

 ![](img/21_athena_profile_institutions.png)